Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Tropical Metric Spaces

 It turns out that the metric balls for the tropical metric are polytropes.
 We give a variant of the construction of the corresponding matrix \(C\) due to \citeauthor{Joswig:ETC} \cite[Example 6.39]{Joswig:ETC} as it will prove useful for explicit computations. \begin{lemma} Let \(y\in\torus\) and \(r\geq 0\).
 The tropical ball \(\TropBall{y}{r}\) is a polytrope.

 \begin{proof} First, assume that \(y = (0,\dots,0)\).
-Then \(x\in\torus\) satisfying is equivalent to which is exactly the polytrope given by the matrix Now, we can reduce the case of arbitrary center \(y\in\torus\) to the above case by translation Inspecting the inequalities in \eqref{eq:polytrope-ineq} gives the matrix \(C\) with entries representing \(\TropBall{y}{r}\) as a polytrope. \end{proof} \end{lemma}
+Then \(x\in\torus\) satisfying is equivalent to which is exactly the polytrope given by the matrix Now, we can reduce the case of arbitrary center \(y\in\torus\) to the above case by translation Inspecting the inequalities in \eqref{eq:polytrope-ineq} after applying this translation gives the matrix \(C\) with entries representing \(\TropBall{y}{r}\) as a polytrope. \end{proof} \end{lemma}